One of the most important parts of teaching is being prepared and this includes lesson planning.

 Thoughtfully curated lesson plans will ensure children have fun learning in developmentally appropriate ways, all while hitting benchmarks to prepare them for kindergarten.

-BEFORE Writing Preschool Lesson Plans
+What to Do BEFORE Writing Preschool Lesson Plans

 The following are some important things to consider before writing lesson plans for preschoolers.